1inch/1inch-sdk-go/golang/README.md

 If you have questions, want to discuss the tool, or have found a bug, please open an [issue](https://github.com/1inch/1inch-sdk/issues) here on GitHub

-## Project structure

-This SDK is powered by a [client struct](https://github.com/1inch/1inch-sdk/blob/main/golang/client/client.go) that contains instances of all Services used to talk to the 1inch APIs

-Each Service maps 1-to-1 with the underlying Dev Portal REST API.
-See [SwapService](https://github.com/1inch/1inch-sdk/blob/main/golang/client/swap.go) as an example.
-Under each function, you will find the matching REST API path)

-Each Service uses various types and functions to do its job that are kept separate from the main service file.
-These can be found in the accompanying folder within the client directory (see the [swap](https://github.com/1inch/1inch-sdk/tree/main/golang/client/swap) package)

-## Issues/Suggestions

-For any problems you have with the SDK or suggestions for improvements, please create an [issue](https://github.com/1inch/1inch-sdk/issues) here on GitHub

 ## Development

-Please see our [SDK Developer Guide]() if you would like to contribute
+Please see our [SDK Developer Guide](https://github.com/1inch/1inch-sdk/blob/main/golang/DEVELOPMENT.md) if you would like to contribute